g102/ning-bem/README.md

 An implementation of Ning's BEM method in Matlab.

 This function computes the solution of the BEM problem for the blade given in input, following the approach of Ning (2014) (`doi: 10.1002/we.1636`).
-An implementation of Glauert's tip-loss factor is provided.
+An implementation of Prandtl's tip- and hub-loss factor is provided.

 ## Input
  * `blade`: a Nsec × 3 matrix: [radius(:), chord(:), twist(:)].
 Radius and chord are in the same units, twist is in RADIANS